robert-altmiller/realtime_streaming_data_compression/README.md

 # Real Time Streaming Data Compression For Large JSON Payloads

-## Fast and Efficient Compression and Decompression for Streaming Data JSON Payloads From An Azure Event Hub<br><br>
+## Fast and Efficient Compression and Decompression for Large JSON Payloads From An Azure Event Hub<br><br>

 __Every industry today deals with real-time streaming data.
 Real-time streaming data can come from a variety of sources, each suited to different applications and needs.
 Here are some examples below:__